ETL automation with Python: Benefits and tools

 - Clean and intuitive syntax: Python syntax is easy to learn and read, making it accessible for beginners and well-liked by experienced programmers.
 The syntax allows developers to write concise and readable code in less time and maintain it with ease.

 - Data integration capabilities: Python integrates easily with multiple data sources, data streams and formats, including CSV files, JSON, XML, SQL databases and more.
-Python also offers connectors and APIs to interact with popular data storage systems like PostgreSQL and Microsoft SQL Server.
+Python also offers connectors and APIs to interact with popular big data tools like Hadoop and data storage systems like PostgreSQL and Microsoft SQL Server.

 - Ecosystem of Python libraries: Python has a vast collection of open-source libraries for data manipulation.
 These include Pandas, NumPy and petl.
 Python libraries provide powerful tools for analysis and transformation.